sulibo/sulibo.github.io/_posts/2020-11-23-kaggle-titanic-competition-with-deep-neural-network-using-keras.markdown

 comments: true
 date: 2020-11-23 21:09 +0100
 ---
-This post is a tutorial on solving the Kaggle Titanic Competition using Deep Neural Network with Keras.
-Kaggle is a competition site which provides problems to solve or questions to ask while providing the datasets for training your data science model and testing the model results against a test dataset.
+This post is a tutorial on solving the [Kaggle Titanic Competition](https://www.kaggle.com/c/titanic) using Deep Neural Network with the [TensorFlow](https://www.tensorflow.org) API [Keras](https://keras.io).
+[Kaggle](https://www.kaggle.com) is a competition site which provides problems to solve or questions to ask while providing the datasets for training your data science model and testing the model results against a test dataset.
 <!--more-->
 The Titanic competition is probably the first competition you will come across on Kaggle.
 The goal of the competition is to predict the possibility of survival of the passengers onboard, a typical classification problem.